leowz/fitleiOSAppGitBook/chap5webservicedownloadpipeline.md

   * start a download request from the download endpoint to retrieve the avatar model resource.
 This process might take 2 - 3s if the network is good enough, and might take up to 15s if the network is bad.
   * when a download is slower then 15s, no matter there is an error or not, the request will be considered a time out error.
   * In Garment download context, time out error causes nothing and expect user to cancel download process.
 In avatar download context, however, an redownload alert will be raised to the user.
+* unzip
+  * when resource is successfully downloaded, it will then be unzipped on the device and the unzipped files will be saved on a directory of the app.
+Before the unzipped files will be saved, in the directory, old resource files in the directory will be deleted.
+* finish
+  *